falbuna/francisalbuna/README.md

 ## Introduction

-This Portfolio was made with HTNL, React.js, Tailwind CSS.
+This Portfolio was made with HTML, React.js, Tailwind CSS.

 ## Usage

-My portfolio is mobile responsive.
-This was done through Tailwind CSS.
+This portfolio was mobile responsive and styled through the Tailwind CSS framework.

 On a desktop: